NixOS/cabal2nix/hackage2nix/README.md

 cd cabal2nix
 git clone git@github.com:NixOS/nixpkgs.git # replace this with your fork git clone https://github.com/commercialhaskell/all-cabal-hashes.git --branch hackage hackage
-# For high reproducibility and pinned nixpkgs for native dependencies
+# update-nixpkgs.sh uses new-style cabal v2-run,
+# so we build using the new cabal resolver:
+cabal v2-build
-# (you can leave `--nix` off on NixOS, or if you don't have nix installed):
+# alternatively, if you have cabal2nix from nixpkgs
-stack --nix build
-# Alternatively, to use Cabal's resolver:
-cabal install
+# installed, you can save yourself a bit of build
+# time, by using a nix-shell development environment:
+cabal2nix --shell . > shell.nix
+nix-shell --run "cabal v2-build"
 ```

 #### Running `hackage2nix`